 Introducing the Humane Canada team

 Derek deLouche has devoted his career to making positive change in the world in the area of children and youth and, now, animal welfare.
 He is a Certified Fundraising Executive (CFRE) and is the immediate Past-President of the Association of Fundraising Professionals (AFP), Ottawa Chapter.
 He has received multiple awards during his professional career, including the United Way Ottawa Community Builder Award in 2016 and AFP’s Outstanding Fundraising Executive Award in 2004.
 Derek’s personal passions include volunteering and social media, and he has a love of dining out.
 Originally from Newfoundland and Labrador, Derek and his husband Brad moved to Ottawa in 2010, and they live in Barrhaven with their rescue dog Turbo.
-Derek volunteers as a presenter with United Way Ottawa’s Community Builder Awards, on the board of the Youville Centre and is a past board member of the Ten Oaks Projects.
+Derek volunteers as a presenter with United Way Ottawa’s Community Builder Awards and is a past board member of the Youville Centre and the Ten Oaks Project.

 Toolika Rastogi leads the Humane Canada™ research program, including the national shelter statistics program and various animal welfare research projects.
 She also provides policy analysis and represents Humane Canada™ on the National Farm Animal Care Council (NFACC) and the Canadian Council on Animal Care (CCAC).
 Toolika holds a PhD in Molecular and Medical Genetics, a postdoctoral certificate in Conservation Genetics and a Master’s in Ecological Economics and Sustainable Development Policy.
 Prior to joining Humane Canada™, she worked in the areas of biodiversity conservation and environmental safety, both internationally with the OECD, and in Canada with Environment Canada and the Canadian Food Inspection Agency (CFIA).
 Her policy work in these areas has allowed her to contribute to the development of international environmental agreements and drafting of federal legislation for environmental protection.

 Mallory Lloyd has a strong interest in animal welfare in Canada and internationally and has spent the last 15 years working or volunteering in the animal welfare and environmental sectors.
 She is a skilled event manager with almost ten years of experience planning events, specializing in conferences, award dinners, galas and other special events for non-profits.
-Mallory holds an advanced diploma in business with a major in finance from Algonquin College and is in the process of completing her Bachelor's in Environmental Practice and Sustainability with Royal Roads University.
-She has focused much of her research on endangered species in the Arctic and other critical ecosystems around the world.
+Mallory has two degrees, one in Business with a major in Finance and the second in Environmental Practice with a focus on sustainability.
+She has focused much of her academic research on endangered species in the Arctic and other critical ecosystems around the world.
 Mallory enjoys travelling, back country camping, spending time outdoors, reading and spending time with her family and two rescue dogs, Dakota and Murphy.